Culture of Virginia: Music and performance art

 Virginia has launched many award-winning traditional music artists as well as internationally successful popular music acts.
 Ralph Stanley, Patsy Cline, the Statler Brothers and the Carter Family are award winning bluegrass and country musicians from Virginia, and Ella Fitzgerald and Pearl Bailey were both from Newport News.
 Hip hop and rhythm and blues acts like Missy Elliott, Timbaland, The Neptunes, Chris Brown, and Clipse hail from the commonwealth.
 The Neptunes produced 43% of all songs on American radio in 2003.
 Singer-songwriters from Virginia include Jason Mraz and jam bands like Bruce Hornsby, Keller Williams, and Dave Matthews Band, who continue their strong charitable connection to Charlottesville, Virginia.
 Influential stage-rock group GWAR also began at Virginia Commonwealth University.

 Notable performance venues include the Birchmere, Jiffy Lube Live, the Norva Theatre, the Patriot Center, and the Verizon Wireless Virginia Beach Amphitheater.
 Wolf Trap National Park for the Performing Arts is located in Vienna and is the only national park intended for use as a performing arts center.
 Wolf Trap hosts the Wolf Trap Opera Company, which produces an opera festival every summer.
 The Harrison Opera House in Norfolk is home to the official Virginia Opera.
 The Virginia Symphony Orchestra is based in Hampton Roads.

 The American Shakespeare Center is located in Staunton, and home to resident and touring theater troupes.
 Other notable theaters include the Ferguson Center for the Arts, the Barter Theatre, and the Landmark Theater.
 Richmond's Theatre IV, The Children's Theatre of Virginia, ranks as the second largest children's theatre in the nation.
 The company tours to elementary schools around the country while producing lavish main stage productions at the historic Empire Theatre.
 Virginia is also home to Barksdale Theatre, the nation's first dinner theatre.
 Barksdale still operates both at The Shops at Willow Lawn in Richmond, as well as the historic Hanover Tavern in Hanover.

 Academy Award winners Warren Beatty, Sandra Bullock, Shirley MacLaine, and George C. Scott hail from the state, as does Wanda Sykes.

+In August 2023, singer Oliver Anthony released to the internet a song called "Rich Men North of Richmond" which became an overnight viral success.
+The song prominently featured Richmond, VA in its lyrics, and was both praised, as well as criticized, by critics from both the political right and left.